Chart Color Schemes

 Housing

-Eltham North is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Eltham North is characterized by a predominantly suburban housing profile, with strong rates of outright home ownership

-In Eltham North, as recorded in the latest Census, 98.3% of dwellings were houses with the remaining 1.7% being other types such as semi-detached homes and apartments.
-In contrast, Melbourne metropolitan area had no houses or other dwelling types recorded at the time of the Census.
-Home ownership in Eltham North stood at 44.5%, with mortgaged dwellings making up 49.2% and rented properties accounting for 6.2%.
-The median monthly mortgage repayment was $2,300, matching Melbourne metro's average, while the median weekly rent was $512, compared to no recorded figures for Melbourne metro at that time.
-Nationally, Eltham North's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Eltham North's dwelling structures, as per the latest Census, consisted of 98.3% houses and 1.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+Home ownership in Eltham North stood at 44.5%, with 49.2% of dwellings mortgaged and 6.2% rented.
+The median monthly mortgage repayment was $2,300, and the median weekly rent was $512.
+Nationally, Eltham North's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing